panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 As mentioned in the previous section, `typeof` an object is `'object'`.

-However, `typof null` resolves to `'object'` as well!
+However, `typeof null` resolves to `'object'` as well!

 ```javascript
 const missingObject = null;
 typeof missingObject; // => 'object'
 ```

-That's a bit confuging, and as the rumors [say](https://twitter.com/BrendanEich/status/1140637621183377408), `typeof null` being `'object'` was a bug in the initial implementation of JavaScript.
+That's a bit confusing, and as the rumors [say](https://twitter.com/BrendanEich/status/1140637621183377408), `typeof null` being `'object'` was a bug in the initial implementation of JavaScript.

 When using `typeof` to detect a real object be sure to check againts `null` additionally: